VR51/Ubuntu-Runscript/README.md

 - phpmyadmin
 - Webmin
 - Mod_Pagespeed

+The PHP repository includes PHP 7.1.
+Some PHP scripts will need to be rewritten to add PHP 7.1 compatibility.
+For that reason, PHP 7.1 is not installed by Ubuntu Runscript.

 # Notes
 After Webmin is installed you will need to set the user password: